 Are There Any Non-Security Updates This Month?

-Yes, including non-security updates for Windows 7 and Windows 8 & 8.1.
 Also, as usual, Microsoft is pushing this month's update to the Windows Malicious Software Removal Tool.

 Patch Tuesday Problems

-This blog post has become Grand Central Station for Patch Tuesday problems each month.
 While updates from Microsoft rarely result in widespread problems with Windows itself, they do frequently cause specific issues with software or drivers provided by other companies.

-Please see How To Prevent Windows Updates From Crashing Your PC for a number of preventative measures you should take before applying these updates, including disabling fully automatic updates.
+If you haven't yet installed these patches, please see How To Prevent Windows Updates From Crashing Your PC for a number of preventative measures you should take before applying these updates, including disabling fully automatic updates.

 See Windows Updates & Patch Tuesday FAQ for answers to other common questions, including "Does Microsoft test these updates before they push them out?" and "Why hasn't Microsoft fixed the problem that their update caused on my computer?!"